natwheller/Recipely/README.md

    * Be mindful of asynchronicity here. `pool.query()` is asynchronous so make sure you are moving onto the next middleware at the right time (after the query results are back).
    * Also practice good error handling.
 If the database query results in an error, we want to use the express global error handler by calling `next` with an error object passed in.
 1. [ ] Back in the `server/routes/api.js` file, finish out the `/api/` GET route by sending the query results stored in `res.locals` as JSON response to the frontend.
-   * The frontend is expecting to receive an array of objects so make sure your response matches that.
+   * The frontend is expecing to receive an array of objects so make sure your response matches that.
    * Refreshing the frontend app should now display character cards based on the data that was passed.
 1. [ ] Take a closer look at the character cards though.
 There will be some information missing like homeworld and species.
-To be more specific, the frontend is expecting each character object in the array we send back to contain the following properties: name, gender, species, species_id, birth_year, eye_color, hair_color, homeworld, homeworld_id, and films (which should be an array of objects with keys: title and id).
+To be more specific, the frontend is expecing each character object in the array we send back to contain the following properties: name, gender, species, species_id, birth_year, eye_color, hair_color, homeworld, homeworld_id, and films (which should be an array of objects with keys: title and id).
 We will need to modify our SQL query to gather all the relevant data.
    * In order to collect all the data required for this response, we will need to adjust our SQL query to pull data from multiple tables besides **people**.
 It may be helpful to consult the ER Diagram of all the tables and columns in our database given above.
    * HINT: _species_ will come from the _name_ of the species (as _species_) corresponding to _species\_id_ in the **species** table and _homeworld_ will come from the _name_ of the planet (as _homeworld_) corresponding to the _homeworld\_id_ in the **planets** table.
 Can we write a query to make sure we select everything from the **people** table and fill in additionally from the **species** table and the **planets** table?
 It could be helpful to try out the queries in ElephantSQL's browser, pgAdmin, or the `psql` command line as you did for the skill builder.
    * Check the frontend again by refereshing to see if the missing details have been populated.